 What is lazy loading?

-Loading images on the web is a fairly common process in web development.
-Take the example of image galleries, or blogs, all utilise images extensively and therefore need to focus on getting them loaded.
+Loading images on the web is a fairly common task of web browsers.
+Take the example of image galleries, blogs, food recipe sites - all utilise images extensively and therefore have the focus on getting them loaded as soon as possible.

 But what’s the catch in this way of loading stuff?
 Good question.
 Let’s see what lazy loading offers us.